 Serve warm with some vanilla bean iced cream or freshly whipped cream, if desired.
 Store leftovers in the refrigerator.

 Some people like to put caramel sauce on their Apple Crisp.
 Sounds really good, doesn't it?
-I have not tried it but this homemade caramel sauce recipe from Fifteen Spatulas seems easy and looks divine!
+I have not tried it but this naturally sweetend caramel sauce recipe seems easy and looks divine!

 Frequently Asked Questions

 Yes!
 For this Skillet Apple Crisp recipe, I peel the raw apples simply because the skin can get chewy and tough.
 Save yourself some time and use a Johnny Apple Peeler to peel, core, and slice an apple all at once!

 Store any leftovers in airtight containers in the refrigerator for up to 3 days.
 I prefer to use BPA-free glass containers with locking lids.
 Check out this 18-piece set of glass food storage containers with locking lids from Bayco, available now on Amazon.